laboon/ebook/text/98_glossary_of_terms.md

 __Unit testing__: Testing the smallest individual units of code, such as methods or functions, in a white-box manner.

 __Unscripted testing__: Testing without a rigid script, where the tester has broad latitude to use their own volition and knowledge to determine the quality of the system or find defects.
+Contrast with __scripted testing__.

 __UPOD__: An acronym for "Under-Promise, Over-Deliver".
 Refers to the fact that you should promise less than you think you can deliver, but then endeavor to deliver more.